-Michael Grove looks after, with Kaliopi Hourdas, the firm’s litigation practice.
+Michael Grove looks after the firm’s litigation practice.

 In regulatory compliance and government decision-making, Michael assists his clients in government law regarding employment, revenue, workplace health and safety and environmental regulation.

 In workers compensation, Michael has for many years acted for Northern Territory workers with disputed claims.
-He has, along with Ward Keller Consultant, Markus Spazzapan, and former Ward Keller Partner, now Local Court Judge, John Neill, been at the forefront of workers compensation law in the Northern Territory.
+He has, along with former Ward Keller consultant, Markus Spazzapan, and former Ward Keller partner, now Local Court Judge, John Neill, been at the forefront of workers compensation law in the Northern Territory.